 The cost savings due to labor arbitrage remain and have become increasingly attractive to customers struggling to meet their quarterly earnings forecasts.
 Additionally, the concreteness of the labor savings have silenced the skeptics, as companies regularly report 20 to 50 percent net savings on offshore projects (net after taking into account additional expenses such as increased oversight, travel, and infrastructure costs).

 In one recent client situation, the company is considering moving up to 50 percent of its development offshore to capitalize on 80 percent gross savings ($20/development hour versus a fully loaded internal cost of $100/hour, even though the client is headquartered in one of the lowest cost areas of the U.S.).
-In essence, over the last 18 months, the question most frequently asked regarding offshore IT sourcing has gone from: “Should we move some IT development offshore?” to “How do we best move a portion of IT offshore soon?”
+In essence, over the last 18 months, the question most frequently asked regarding offshore IT sourcing has gone from: "Should we move some IT development offshore?" to "How do we best move a portion of IT offshore soon?"<?p>

 Growth Will Rebound